-If Krishna spoke the Gita to Vivasvan 120,400,000 years ago and again to Arjuna 5,000 years ago, under what circumstance was it spoken 120 million years ago –was there a war between the Pandavas and the Duryodhana clan 120 million years ago for the Gita to be spoken then to Vivasvan?
+If Krishna spoke the Gita to Vivasvan 120,400,000 years ago and again to Arjuna 5,000 years ago, under what circumstance was it spoken 120 million years ago –there would have had to be the same war between the Pandavas and the Duryodhana clan 120 million years ago for the Gita to be spoken then to Vivasvan.

-While it is claimed that the Gita was spoken “at least 120,400,000 years ago,” this conversation between Krishna and Arjuna “had never taken place before and would not take place again,” wrote Swami Prabhupada–(comments to the Gita 18:74).
+While it is claimed that the Gita was spoken “at least 120,400,000 years ago”, this conversation between Krishna and Arjuna “had never taken place before and would not take place again,” says Swami Prabhupada–(comments to the Gita 18:74).

 As noted.
 The Bhagavad-Gita is a dialogue between Arjuna and Krishna.
 In which Arjuna is reluctant to fight/kill and Krishna is explaining the necessity for Arjuna to fight/kill.